 Has The Training Been Externally Evaluated?

 Yes.
 The workshop content has been evaluated by the National Centre for Education and Training on Addiction (NCETA).
-This evaluation found the workshop significantly improved participants’ knowledge of drugs and alcohol and their ability to respond to someone who uses drugs and/or alcohol.
+This evaluation found workshop participants had significantly improved their knowledge of referral agencies for Alcohol and Other Drug support, and significantly improved their knowledge of primary prevention and stigma reduction.

-All of the upcoming DAFA training events can be found on our Eventbrite page.
+All of the upcoming DAFA workshop events can be found on our Eventbrite page.

 For More Information

-If you would like to know more about our Drug and Alcohol First Aid training please contact us via
+If you would like to know more about our Drug and Alcohol First Aid workshops please contact us via

 - Email: [email protected]